openxla/stablehlo/docs/compatibility.md

 A new op is added to the versioned dialect at every bump in minor version number to reflect the backward compatible change made.
 Additionally, if an attribute or type used by an op is changed and requires a version bump, the op using it will also require a new version.
 The process of upgrading/downgrading versioned IR and legalizing to/from StableHLO must always succeed if compatibility guarantees are applicable.

-**Proposal 4:** Keep StableHLO dialect at the latest version of the opset.
-Maintain a shallow versioned copy of the StableHLO dialect for serialization/deserialization.
+**Proposal 4:** Maintain a shallow versioned copy of StableHLO (VHLO) which is used for serialization/deserialization, and upgrade/downgrades.
+Keep the StableHLO opset at the latest version of VHLO.